jofas/blog/content/002-first-time-running/index.md

 A couple of months ago I went running for the first time.
 Not for the first time ever, but for the first time in a really long time.
-So long that it warrants a slightly more sensational title, though neither "Going Running for the First Time" nor "Going Running for the First Time in a Really Long Time" are particularly arousing.
+So long that it warrants a slightly more sensational title.
 I think the last time I went for a run&mdash;it was so long ago that I can't remember exactly when&mdash;was in the early summer months of 2015, pretty much exactly eight years ago.
-Long enough for the bad memories to cease their hunting.
-Long enough to forget the suffering.
-Long enough to get weary, let down my guard and fall prey to the sweetly venomous words of ~~Lucifer~~ my obviously masochist friends.
-Time has corroded my defenses and opened the door for new painful memories to arise.
-This is a story about these memories.

-A responsible adult with working instincts and healthy self-evaluation abilities may be asking themselves right now: what's this all about, running isn't so bad?
-I agree (now), running is not bad at all and can be a very healthy and rewarding endeavour.
-After all, we were born to run \[[1](#ref-1)\].
-While I never enjoyed running when I did it more or less regularly eight years ago, preference of exercise is not what I'm talking about.
+I never enjoyed running when I did it more or less regularly back then.
+In order to become a better athlete, I did it anyway.
+As I am getting older while trying to be a healthy and happy individual, I decided to give running another chance.
+But my first try didn't go as planned and ended up being a completely ludicrous and painful endeavour.
-This story is about the fact that like pretty much anything else out there, the act of rapidly putting one feet in front of the other can be abused until it becomes painful and destructive.
+Although we were born to run \[[1](#ref-1)\], the act of rapidly putting one feet in front of the other can be abused until it becomes painful and destructive.
 To pervert something so ordinary, all you need is a morbid wish for penance through physical exercise, a tendency for absurd overestimation of your own skills and the inability to give up on unrealistic goals.
-A perfect recipe for a healing dosage of good ol' self-inflicted pain.

 I make it sound like the first run after my prolonged absence was a marathon or some other *über*-human distance.